-Each party shall be liable for its own actions and negligence and, to the extent permitted by law.
+Each party shall be liable for its own actions and negligence.
 The foregoing indemnification shall not constitute a waiver of sovereign immunity beyond the limits set forth in Section 768.28, Florida Statutes, nor shall the same be construed to constitute agreement by either party to indemnify the other party for such other party's negligent, willful or intentional acts or omissions.